 Some overseas pupils require a visa to attend the school and CIS can sponsor students who live with host families and wish to study in the Cambridge area.

-The school has been through a bumpy patch and mistakes have been made in the past but the school has reacted quickly and the strong appointment of Philippa Mills has brought stability and a firm vision to the ship.
-Parents seem very supportive of the school and the principal is keen to develop stronger links with them.
-They have in the past highlighted communication, or lack of it, but Philippa’s approach is very accessible.
-She describes herself as a communicator and she’s very visible, on show every morning at either the junior and senior school, easily reachable on the end of a phone and you’ll catch her at the local pub this Thursday getting to know the parents in an informal setting.
+CIS has put any recent difficulties well and truly behind it and Philippa Mills has brought stability and a firm vision to the ship.
+Parents seem very supportive of the school and the principal is keen to develop stronger links with them and the local community.
+Philippa’s approach is very accessible.
+She describes herself as a communicator and she’s visible, on show every morning at either the junior and senior school, easily reachable on the end of a phone and you’ll catch her at the local pub this Thursday getting to know the parents in an informal setting.